 New Marketing Tools for Partners

 The changes shaping our world can seem daunting, but marketers like us are better equipped than ever to directly improve customer experience using both new tools and new mindsets.
-To better navigate the digital marketing resources that Intel Security supplies you, check out these two new additions to our Campaign Kits:
+To better navigate the digital marketing resources that McAfee supplies you, check out these two new additions to our Campaign Kits: